Before using this site please read Disclaimer Notes

 ICD is used to classify diseases and other health problems recorded on many types of health and other records, including death certificates and insurance.
 These records also provide the basis for the compilation of national mortality and morbidity statistics by WHO Member States and are used to monitor health related spending and to inform policy makers.

-ICD-10 is being revised through a Steering Group and a number of Topic Advisory Groups (TAGs), under Managing Editors (TAGMEs), with responsibility for recruiting external peer reviewers and experts for reviewing proposals and advising on content.
+ICD-10 is being revised through a Revision Steering Group and a number of Topic Advisory Groups (TAGs) and sub working groups, under Managing Editors (TAGMEs), with responsibility for recruiting external peer reviewers and experts for reviewing proposals and advising on content.
 The names of the members of the TAGs are published on the WHO website but not the member of the sub working groups; the names of external advisers peer reviewing proposals and content are not being disclosed.

 The Beta drafting process is being carried out via an electronic collaborative authoring platform – the iCAT that is not accessible to the public.